 - You can only apply if you’re a UK national or have 'settled status'

 - You’ve been living in the UK for 3 years before starting your course

-You won’t start paying your loan back until you’ve finished your Higher Education course and your income is more than £25,725 per year.
-See below for the repayment amounts in relation to your salary.
+You won’t start paying your loan back until you’ve finished your Higher Education course and your income is more than £25,000 per year.

 Support with living costs